-This new category was not well utilized in 2015-2016, and this continued to be the case in 2016-2017.
-This category retained the limit of \$400 (historically the faculty travel reimbursement limit in the UGR program).
-Most of the funded travel was local.
-It is likely \$400 is not sufficient to motivate faculty to commit to long distance travel.
-CFEST is planning to change the program to allow the \$400 UGR funding to be combined with the normal \$1000 on a single trip, in hopes of increase participation.
+This new category was not well utilized in 2015-2016 and 2016-2017.
+This motivated CFEST to change the program to allow the \$400 UGR funding to be combined with the normal \$1000 on a single trip, in hopes of increase participation.
+Unfortunately this did not result in a substantial increase in participation in the UGR funding program.